trussworks/Engineering-Playbook/web/api/rest-api-design/Data-Design.md

 api.move.mil/v1/shipments/01b9671e-b268
 ```

 The code at the end `01b9671e-b268` identifies the shipment we are trying to update.
-You may have more than one id in the path but it's recommended to keep the [URL depth low](Data-Design.md#Url-Depth).
+You may have more than one ID in the path but it's recommended to keep the [URL length and depth constrained](URL-Design.md#url-depth).

 ### Query Parameter

-The next type of parameter is also tacked on to the address but is passed in after the main URL.
+The next type of parameter is also tacked on to the address, but is passed in after the main URL.

-**Queries are usually used for pagination, filtering, expansion of nested objects.**
+**Queries are usually used for pagination, filtering and expansion of nested objects.**

 In our example request, the query parameter is `expand` and the value is `services`: